-HIKE TO: Bighorn Peak TRAIL: Icehouse Canyon > Ontario Peak Trail MILES: 10.57 miles (out & back) TIME: 4:39 hrs (4 hr moving time) DATE I WENT: 10/25/20 DIFFICULTY: moderate ELEVATION: 8441 ft ELEVATION GAIN/ LOSS: 3428 ft HIKE PERMIT: no PARKING PERMIT: yes LOCATION: Angeles National Forest/ San Bernardino National Forest, Cucamonga Wilderness
+HIKE TO: Bighorn Peak TRAIL: Icehouse Canyon > Ontario Peak Trail MILES: 10.57 miles (out & back) TIME: 4:39 hrs (4 hr moving time) DATE I WENT: 10/25/20 DIFFICULTY: moderate ELEVATION: 8441 ft ELEVATION GAIN/ LOSS: 3428 ft HIKE PERMIT: no PARKING PERMIT: yes, the US National Parks Pass doubles as an Adventure pass in Angeles National Forest LOCATION: Angeles National Forest/ San Bernardino National Forest, Cucamonga Wilderness

 Icehouse Canyon in Angeles National Forest is home to many peaks in the LA/IE/OC area including the locally famous Cucamonga Peak, but if you are looking for a less-trafficked trail in the same area, Bighorn Peak is a great option with similar views.

 [10.25.20] We started on a late Sunday morning at 11 am and initially set out for Cucamonga Peak to catch an inversion, but our plans were constantly changing.
 The parking lot was packed (we parked a good 10 min walk down the road) as were the trails so when we ran into Kinga’s friend in the mountains, we decided to join him to Bighorn Peak since neither of us had been before.

 Fun fact: Did you know Icehouse Canyon is on the border of Angeles National Forest and San Bernardino National Forest?
 Icehouse Canyon Saddle, Bighorn Peak, and Ontario Peak all lay along the border of ANF / SBNF but Cucamonga Peak is actually in San Bernardino National Forest.